-- I. Chordomas and chondrosarcomas of the base of the skull, localized and in the postoperative setting - II.
+- Chordomas or chondrosarcomas of the base of the skull, localized and in the postoperative setting - II.
 Uveal melanoma, when PBT is considered preferential compared to brachytherapy - III.
 Maxillary sinus or paranasal/ethmoid sinus tumors - IV.
-Select cases of localized unresectable hepatocellular carcinoma (HCC) and intrahepatic cholangiocarcinoma when ANY of the following criteria are met: - A. When a single lesion is present, the lesion must be 15 cm or greater in greatest dimension. - B. When 2 lesions are present, 1 lesion is greater than 10 cm in greatest dimension. - C. When 3 lesions are present, 1 lesion is greater than 6 cm in greatest dimension. - V. Stage IIA seminoma - VI.
-Malignancies requiring craniospinal irradiation (CSI)
+Primary head and neck cancers invading the orbit, skull base, or cavernous sinus - V. Select cases of localized unresectable hepatocellular carcinoma (HCC) or intrahepatic cholangiocarcinoma when ANY of the following criteria are met: - A. When a single lesion is present, the lesion must be 15 cm or greater in greatest dimension. - B. When 2 lesions are present, 1 lesion is greater than 10 cm in greatest dimension. - C. When 3 lesions are present, 1 lesion is greater than 6 cm in greatest dimension. - VI.
+Stage IIA seminoma - VII.
+Curative treatment of malignancies requiring craniospinal irradiation (CSI) (eg, medulloblastoma)

-Proton Beam Therapy (PBT) is considered medically necessary for the treatment of pediatric malignancies (age less than 18 years).
+Proton Beam Therapy (PBT) is considered medically necessary for the treatment of pediatric malignancies.